 The Riches’ generous gift — a large portion of which is on display in the Linda Rich Gallery and which entails artifacts that speak to the close spiritual communion between humans and animals — now fills this dedicated space in the Museum and will be on permanent display with the occasional rotation of objects.
 Importantly, this gallery functions on two separate but interwoven levels: it offers at once an examination of the spiritual objects themselves and their places within the cultures they come from and a story about the humanitarian work the Riches undertook in the process of acquiring the objects.
 The two histories are tied together intricately.

 Website and Registration: PolkMuseumofArt.org/DocentTours

-Join us each Saturday of the month to get a fresh look into the Museum's featured exhibition through an informative and engaging conversation with one of our passionate do-cents.
+Join us for a free docent-led tour to get a fresh look into the Museum's featured exhibition through an informative and engaging conversation with one of our passionate do-cents.
 Learn the stories behind the work and dive into the world of art with ease as we bring people and art together.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.